- 4 Small (400g) Chicken Breasts

 - 1 Tablespoon (10g) Vegetable Oil

 - 1 Mug (300g) Risotto Rice

-- 1 (9g) Chicken Or Vegetable Reduced Salt Stock Cube
+- 1 (7g) Chicken or Vegetable Stock Cube (use reduced salt when possible)

 Always check the label of each ingredient for allergy warnings.